 Have you ever wondered how to express “everything” in Japanese?
 There are several ways — subete, zenbu, mina, marugoto, arayuru, zentai, zettai — and each conveys a specific type of totality: things, people, complete ideas, abstract concepts, or even the feeling of “everything indeed, without exception.”

-In this article, you will understand the real meaning of each word, their differences, when to use them, and also the most common slips that confuse beginners and even intermediate students.
-The idea is simple: to help you use each term naturally, without memorizing impossible rules.
+In this article, you will understand the real meaning of each word, the differences between them, when to use them, and the most common slips that confuse beginners and even intermediate students.
+The goal is simple: to help you use each term naturally, without memorizing impossible rules.

 Subete is usually written in hiragana (すべて) in everyday life, but its kanji conveys the idea of “everything in general,” in a more conceptual way.
-It is a gentle, comprehensive word and is often used in formal, written, or more elegant contexts.
+It is a gentle, comprehensive word, often used in formal, written, or more elegant contexts.

 It describes totality in the abstract sense: everything in the world, everything that exists, all hope, all humanity.
 Use subete when the sentence has a general, poetic, academic, or philosophical tone.